Steve Lawler (DJ): Biography

-Steve Lawler's latest creation is his famed VIVa Warriors parties, which is toured globally and holds a Summer residency weekly on Sundays in Ibiza at the nightclub Sankeys Ibiza.
+In 2013, he held a Viva Warriors event at Fire in Vauxhall, London and drew a large crowd for one of only two UK winter shows from Steve Lawler's Ibiza residency crew.

+In 2016, he held a residency at Sankeys in Ibiza under the Viva Warriors brand.

+Personal life

-Lawler's wife Daniela appeared as a contestant on Come Dine with Me on Channel 4 between 22 and 26 November 2010.
+Lawler's wife Daniela appeared as a contestant on Come Dine with Me between 22 and 26 November 2010.

 Musical genres

 Lawler describes his style of house music to be "deep" and "sexy".
 Others have echoed his sentiments, comparing Lawler's music to disco in terms of attitude.
 Though he's often named a Tech DJ, Lawler says that he prefers not to fall under any particular genre.
 Lawler's music is House and Techno.
 Of the music Lawler plays, he is known to perform his own edited versions.

 Influences

 Rather than any particular genre or musical groups, Lawler says that his brand of dark house is influenced more by "vices" and dark experiences.
 He does, however, claim his biggest inspirations as Depeche Mode and The Doors, citing their dark lyrics and atmosphere.
 Lawler says that the DJ that was most influential on him was Danny Tenaglia, admiring his passion and dedication to DJing and clubbers.